HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 ##### 3.2.6.4) HVML 内容的词法解析规则/The rules for parsing tokens in HVML content

+1) "initial" 插入模式

+- A character token that is one of U+0009 CHARACTER TABULATION, U+000A LINE FEED (LF), U+000C FORM FEED (FF), U+000D CARRIAGE RETURN (CR), or U+0020 SPACE
+Ignore the token.

+- A comment token
+Insert a comment as the last child of the Document object.

+- A DOCTYPE token
+   - If the DOCTYPE token's name is not "hvml", then there is a parse error; set the Document to quirks mode.
+   - Append a DocumentType node to the Document node, with the `name` attribute set to the name given in the DOCTYPE token, or the empty string if the name was missing; the `systemId` attribute set to the system identifier given in the DOCTYPE token, or the empty string if the system identifier was missing; and the other attributes specific to DocumentType objects set to null and empty lists as appropriate.
+Associate the DocumentType node with the Document object so that it is returned as the value of the `doctype` attribute of the Document object.
+   - If the value of `systemId` attribute of the DocumentType is not empty, then exact the attribute value for the prefix of HVML tag name and set the value of the `tagPrefix` attribute with the string.
+Otherwise, set the `tagPrefix` attribute to the default prefix string (`v:`).
+   - Then, switch the insertion mode to "before hvml".

+- Anything else
+   - There is a parse error; set the Document to quirks mode.
+   - Ignore the token.
+   - Append a DocumentType node to the Document node with the `name` attribute set the empty string; the `systemId` attribute set to empty string; the `tagPrefix` attribute set to `v:`.
+   - Then, switch the insertion mode to "before hvml".

+2) 'before hvml' 插入模式

+- A DOCTYPE token
+Parse error.
+Ignore the token.

+A comment token
+Insert a comment as the last child of the Document object.

+A character token that is one of U+0009 CHARACTER TABULATION, U+000A LINE FEED (LF), U+000C FORM FEED (FF), U+000D CARRIAGE RETURN (CR), or U+0020 SPACE
+Ignore the token.

+A start tag whose tag name is "html"
+Create an element for the token in the HTML namespace, with the Document as the intended parent.
+Append it to the Document object.
+Put this element in the stack of open elements.

+Switch the insertion mode to "before head".

+An end tag whose tag name is one of: "head", "body", "html", "br" Act as described in the "anything else" entry below.

+Any other end tag
+Parse error.
+Ignore the token.

+Anything else
+Create an html element whose node document is the Document object.
+Append it to the Document object.
+Put this element in the stack of open elements.

+Switch the insertion mode to "before head", then reprocess the token.

 ##### 3.2.6.5) 外部内容的词法解析规则/The rules for parsing tokens in foreign content

 #### 3.2.7) 结束